Humans are wired to be touched. From birth until the day we die, our need for physical contact remains.

-Not liking touch is sometimes reported by people on the neurodiverse spectrum and those who identify as asexual.
+For example, not liking touch is sometimes reported by people on the neurodiverse spectrum and people who are asexual.

-But it can also be a result of childhood experiences.
-In 2012, a study published in Comprehensive Psychology found that people whose parents were regular huggers were more likely to hug people in adulthood.
+It may also be a result of childhood experiences.
+A 2012 study suggests that people whose parents were regular huggers were more likely to hug people in adulthood.

 - Try out a massage.
-Whether you ask a loved one or visit a professional, massages are a proven way to relax and enjoy the benefits of another person’s touch.
+Whether you ask a loved one or visit a professional, massages can help you relax and enjoy the benefits of another person’s touch.

 - Spend some quality time with animals.
 Often all too happy to cuddle, pets are the ideal soothing mechanism.
-If you don’t have one, why not visit a cat cafe?
+According to the

 - Get your nails done.
-Easily overlooked, a manicure or pedicure will give you the human contact you need, and a new look to boot.
+A manicure or pedicure may give you the human contact you need, and a new look to boot.
 When your local health department gives the OK, think about dressing up your hands and feet.

 - Visit the hair salon.
 If you don’t fancy a cut, book yourself a wash and blow-dry for ultimate relaxation.

 - Go to a cuddle party.
 Yes, these are real.
 And no, they’re not as strange as they sound.
 As soon as you and your friends are vaccinated and your health department gives the go-ahead for indoor gatherings, consider trying it out.

 - Sit close to your loved ones.
 Instead of spreading out on the couch, make an effort to cuddle up during your Netflix sprees.

-- Use touch whenever appropriate.
-Being open to touch will encourage others to give it.
+- Use touch when appropriate.
 In a romantic relationship, hold hands or cuddle.
 In platonic ones, reassure people with a touch to the arm or a pat on the back.
 Always make sure the touch is safe and other people are comfortable before going ahead.